instructlab/instructlab/README.md

    ilab model download --hf-token <your-huggingface-token>
    ```

+   Hugging Face `hf_transfer` is enabled by default for faster downloads (lacks proxy support), and can be disabled with `HF_HUB_ENABLE_HF_TRANSFER=0`.
 If you have issues connecting to Hugging Face, refer to the [Hugging Face discussion forum](https://discuss.huggingface.co/) for more details.

 #### Downloading a specific model from a Hugging Face repository